Loading. Please wait.

 The Young BAFTA Roadshow with Place2Be returns for 2025

-The British Academy Film Awards (BAFTA) and Place2Be launch Roadshow series today with school visit to Beckfoot Heaton Primary in Bradford, with TV presenter and comedian Ben Shires and TV presenter and actress Kia Pegg.
+The British Academy Film Awards (BAFTA) and Place2Be launch their Roadshow series today with school visit to Beckfoot Heaton Primary in Bradford, with TV presenter and comedian Ben Shires and TV presenter and actress Kia Pegg.

 The Young BAFTA Roadshow with Place2Be returns this month for its ninth year, continuing its nationwide journey to inspire the next generation of creative talent.
 This powerful partnership between BAFTA and leading children’s mental health charity Place2Be brings a day of creativity, confidence-building and connection to primary school pupils across the UK.